 Dune Climb to Glen Haven – Ungroomed – 2-3″ of fresh powder – no base

 Glen Haven to Glen Arbor – Ungroomed – 2-3″ of fresh powder – no base

 Glen Arbor to Port Oneida Road – Ungroomed – 2-3″ of fresh powder – no base

 Palmer Woods – Ungroomed – 2-3″ of fresh powder over a 2″ base

 The SBHT is groomed by the Friends of Sleeping Bear Dunes.
 This program is supported through donations from people like you!

 We are an all-volunteer organization that partners with the National Park to help maintain and heighten visitor experiences to the Sleeping Bear National Lakeshore.

 The trail from Glen Arbor to the Dune Climb (4 miles) is relatively flat with beautiful scenery.
-A loop trail through DH Day Campground and a loop just south of the Dune Climb have been added this year.
-You will have to remove your skis to cross M-109 and in Glen Haven.
+A loop trail through DH Day Campground and a loop just south of the Dune Climb have been added.
+You may have to remove your skis to cross M-109 and in Glen Haven.

 The section from Empire to Pierce Stocking Scenic Drive (3 miles) is also beautiful, but has more challenging slopes.
-This section will be groomed without classic tracks because of the hills.
-It will be about 10 feet wide corduroy.
+This section will be groomed with one set of classic tracks to allow for wide corduroy for skate skiing.